MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 **Question**: Is there a specific version of the Office client that is required to use this storage location?

 - All Microsoft 365 Apps clients released after September 2021 support this new metadata location.
-The new storage locations won't be used until the protected co-authoring feature is enabled by tenant administrators.
+The new storage location isn't used until the protected co-authoring feature is enabled by tenant administrators.

-**Question**: Will the existing metadata stored as a custom property in *custom.xml* be kept up to date?
+**Question**: Is existing metadata stored as a custom property in *custom.xml* be kept up to date?

 - No. The first time the document is saved after the new storage location is enabled, label metadata is moved to the new location.
 Metadata written via [`LabelingOptions.ExtendedProperties`](/dotnet/api/microsoft.informationprotection.file.labelingoptions.extendedproperties?view=mipsdk-dotnet-1.7&preserve-view=true#Microsoft_InformationProtection_File_LabelingOptions_ExtendedProperties) remains in *custom.xml*.

-**Question**: Will it be possible to read the label metadata without MIP SDK?
+**Question**: Is it pssible to read the label metadata without MIP SDK?

-- Yes, but you'll need to implement your own code to parse the file and extract the information.
+- Yes, but you need to implement your own code to parse the file and extract the information.

 **Question**: Currently, it's easy to "read" the label by extracting the key/value pair strings from the file.
-Will reading still be possible in this manner?
+Can metadata still be read in this manner?

 - Yes, the metadata is still available in the Office file XML to be read.
-However, it should be noted that your application will need to understand whether the new feature set is enabled to know which section is authoritative (custom.xml vs. labelinfo.xml).
+Your application must read the coauthoring setting from the policy file to know that the new feature set is enabled.
+This defines where to read/write the label data (custom.xml vs. labelinfo.xml).
 Review [MS-OFFCRYPTO: LabelInfo versus Custom Document Properties | Microsoft Docs.](/openspecs/office_file_formats/ms-offcrypto/13939de6-c833-44ab-b213-e0088bf02341) for implementation details.

-**Question**: How can I discover if the new features are enabled?
+**Question**: How are labels migrated to the new location?

-- We will share this information as we approach the feature release dates.

-**Question**: How will labels be migrated?

 - The following logic is used to determine which section is read and used to read or write label data.